 Mr. Spotts’ commitment to increasing access to proton therapy technology is personal.
 Like many families, his family has been affected by cancer.
 Mr. Spotts believes proton therapy should be available to all patients who would benefit from it.

-Prior to ProTom, Mr. Spotts held several global leadership positions, including roles at Pathology Partners, Inc. (now Miraca Life Sciences); Genoptix, Inc.; Hospital Services Group for Mariner Post-Acute Network; Marriott Healthcare Services; and Valley Management Services.
+Prior to ProTom, Mr. Spotts held several global leadership positions, including roles at Pathology Partners, Inc. (formerly Miraca Life Sciences, now Inform Diagnostics); Genoptix, Inc.; Hospital Services Group for Mariner Post-Acute Network; Marriott Healthcare Services; and Valley Management Services.
 From 2007 through 2012, Mr. Spotts also served as a trustee of the Southwestern Seminary Foundation.